Okkonen-GitHub/sgg/docs.md

 case_sensitive = false

 # variables start with $
+# the first event is marked with !
-$name: What is your name traveler? -> event1
+!$name: What is your name traveler? -> event1

 # events are created like this:
 # each following event can have multiple triggers